microsoft/EdgeML/examples/pytorch/FastCells/README.md

 # EdgeML FastCells on a sample public dataset

-This directory includes example notebooks and scripts of FastCells (FastRNN & FastGRNN) along with modified UGRNN, GRU and LSTM to support the LSQ training routine.
+This directory includes example notebooks and scripts for training FastCells (FastRNN & FastGRNN) along with modified UGRNN, GRU and LSTM to support the LSQ training routine.
 There is also a sample cleanup and train/test script for the USPS10 public dataset.
+The subfolder [`KWS-training`](KWS-training) contains code for training a keyword spotting model using a single- or multi-layer RNN.

 [`edgeml_pytorch.graph.rnn`](../../../pytorch/pytorch_edgeml/graph/rnn.py)
 provides two RNN cells **FastRNNCell**  and **FastGRNNCell** with additional